Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/testing.md

 # Integration testing of Enterprise-Scale AKS Construction Set with Terratest

-There is a set of [sample integration tests](../../test) that cover some levels of this constructions set.
-These tests are used by IaC pipeline after deploying each level.
+There is a set of [sample integration tests](../../test) that cover some parts of this constructions set.
+These tests are used by IaC pipeline after deploying each part.

-In order to run tests locally you must have [GoLang installed](https://golang.org/doc/install) as Terratest is based on GoLang.
+In order to run tests locally you must have [GoLang installed](https://golang.org/doc/install) as Terratest is based on GoLang, or you may run tests from the *rover* container which has GoLang installed.

-Each test for each level reads expected values from ExpectedValues.yaml file in a corresponding test folder.
+Each test for each part reads expected values from ExpectedValues.yaml file in a corresponding test folder.

 To run all tests perform the following steps: